 Weekend Event Planner

-This weekend around Dallas will be heavy on events from local groups, with only a couple of outside visitors.
-There will be a film festival, cirque performers, two symphony concerts, a local theater production, a preview of the new Texas Rangers team, a new art exhibition, a Japanese drumming group, and an opera concert featuring all female conductors.
+This weekend around Dallas will be heavy on events from local groups, with one big notable exception.
+There will be a national tour of a Broadway musical, a film festival, cirque performers, two symphony concerts, a local theater production, a preview of the new Texas Rangers team, a new art exhibition, a Japanese drumming group, and an opera concert featuring all female conductors.